KatherineMichel/portfolio/conference-blog-posts/recap-of-pycon-us-2019.md

 ![](recap-of-pycon-us-2019-images/edgewater-park.jpg)

- A peaceful scene at Edgewater Park, taken by Katherine Michel
+A peaceful scene at Edgewater Park; photo credit: Katherine Michel

 Back at the sprints, I spent time in the CPython Sprint.
 I remember back to the 2016 [PyLadies tweet](https://twitter.com/mariatta/status/737689052736978945) that led [Mariatta](https://twitter.com/mariatta) to become a CPython Core Developer.
 She's one of my heroes and I love having the chance to see her in person!